Nazism in Brazil

-Nazism in Brazil began even before World War II, when the National Socialist German Workers' Party made political propaganda in the country to attract militants among the members of the German community.
+Nazism in Brazil began before World War II, when the National Socialist German Workers' Party made political propaganda in the country to attract militants among the members of the German community.
 Germans began emigrating to Brazil around 1824.
-In the 1920s and 1930s another major wave of German immigrants began arriving in Brazil again in the tens of thousands due to the socioeconomic problems faced by Weimar Republic Germany in post World War I.
+In the 1920s and 1930s another major wave of German immigrants began arriving in Brazil due to socioeconomic problems faced by the Weimar Republic after World War I.

-It was this new wave of German immigration that originated most of the Nazis in Brazil, since these new immigrants had stronger ties with Germany than the immigrants who arrived in Brazil in the 19th century.
+It was this new wave of German immigrants that became most of the Nazis in Brazil.
+These new immigrants had stronger ties with Germany than those immigrants who arrived in Brazil in the 19th century.